BEAUTIFUL BEACHES

 A Blue Flag stunning beach with scenic walks along the promenade.
 The town has pubs, tea rooms, museums and a theatre.
 Nearby is the National Trust Sheringham Park with miles of hilly countryside walks with great views.

-It is believed Vikings first settled in Sherringham in 900AD after Scira, a Viking warlord, was given the land for his performance in battle.
+It is believed Vikings first settled in Sheringham in 900AD after Scira, a Viking warlord, was given the land for his performance in battle.
 Each winter this is celebrated with the annual Viking Festival each winter.

 Dogs welcome from October to April